A-Amyan/GitHub_AI_Bot/README.md

   - **In-Memory Conversation Context:**
      - Maintains conversation history per repository and issue number to ensure coherent discussions.
   - **Admin Commands (Restricted to Repository Owner):**
-    - @AIBot analyze repo: Automatically scans the entire repository for Java files, analyzes each for security vulnerabilities, and opens issues with the findings.
+    - `@AIBot analyze repo`: Automatically scans the entire repository for Java files, analyzes each for security vulnerabilities, and opens issues with the findings.
-    - @AIBot analyze file: Analyzes a specific file (extracted from the issue or PR body) for security vulnerabilities.
+    - `@AIBot analyze file`: Analyzes a specific file (extracted from the issue or PR body) for security vulnerabilities.
-    - @AIBot update code / @AIBot update: Uses AI to generate updated code based on user instructions.
+    - `@AIBot update code` / `@AIBot update`: Uses AI to generate updated code based on user instructions.
-    - @AIBot merge code: Merges AI-proposed corrections into the repository.
+    - `@AIBot merge code`: Merges AI-proposed corrections into the repository.
   - **Strict Security-Only Discussion:**
      - The bot’s system instructions enforce that all conversations remain focused on security analysis and vulnerability remediation.
      - If topics fall outside Java security, the bot responds by indicating that only security-related discussion is supported.